-Expenses incurred in transporting minerals are excluded from gross value.
+Expenses incurred in transporting minerals are excluded from gross value and are therefore not taxable.

 3. Limestone Sold in Interstate Commerce

 Kentucky Revised Statutes 143A.035, effective 1984 Data Source: Kentucky Agency Estimate

 A credit is allowed equal to the tax on the gross value of limestone sold in interstate commerce.
 The credit extends only to those taxpayers who sever or process limestone through the rip-rap, construction aggregate, or agricultural limestone stages, and who sell at least 60 percent of such stone in interstate commerce.